-The namesake of this exhibit Forget-me-not, Métis Rose is based on a beadwork design created by Suzette Swift for her granddaughter Eunice.
-The designed pouch contains Forget-me-not flowers on one side and the Métis rose on the other, as well as a blue and white zig zag designs.
-These three components were the seeds that grew into the body of work.
+The collaborative body of work FORGET-ME-NOT, METIS ROSE is based on a beadwork design created by Suzette Swift for her granddaughter Eunice (The artists ancestors) The antique pouch was designed with Forget-me-not flowers on one side and the Métis rose on the other, as well as a blue and white zig zag designs.
+These three components were the seeds that grew into the large collaborative body of work.

-Suzette’s granddaughter fondly recalled the wildflowers growing around the homestead – and these have been researched and incorporated into the works.
-The works incorporate patterns inspired by our ancestors work, and some paintings have been laid out in traditional medicine-wheel colours.
-This exhibition is a collaboration between two very inspired artists.
+Suzette’s granddaughter fondly recalled the wildflowers admired by her Grandmother, and these have been meticulously researched and incorporated into the designs.
+Patterns inspired by our ancestors work, and traditional medicine-wheel colours are often incorporated into the intricately detailed pieces. .